 Qualifications - Directors should have the highest personal and professional ethics and values and be committed to advancing the best interests of the shareholders of the Corporation.
 They should possess skills and competencies in areas that are relevant to the Corporation's activities, solid business experience, good judgment, integrity, financial literacy and the ability to allocate the necessary time and effort to perform Board and committees duties.
-A majority of the Board shall be composed of independent directors within the meaning of section 1.4 of Regulation respecting 52-110 Audit Committees.
+A majority of the Board shall be composed of independent directors within the meaning of section 1.4 of Regulation NI 52-110.